Meet The Team

 Kanwal has been or is involved in either a Trustee or advisory capacity to: Collective Artistes, International Centre for Health and Human Rights, a multi donor initiative to tackle Female Genital Mutilation and the Darbar Arts and Culture Heritage Trust.

 Daphne Jayasinghe (Co-Chair)

 Daphne has experience working on gender policy and advocacy in academic, government and non-government settings.
-She is currently a policy adviser in the women's rights policy team at ActionAid UK.
-Prior to joining ActionAid, Daphne was a policy adviser on nutrition and food security for Save the Children UK and prior to that Daphne was Amnesty International USA's Women's Rights Advocacy Director.
+She is currently a senior policy and advocacy adviser at the International Rescue Committee.
+Prior to IRC, she was policy adviser in the women's rights policy team at ActionAid UK, policy adviser on nutrition and food security for Save the Children UK and Amnesty International USA's Women's Rights Advocacy Director.
 At AIUSA she led advocacy initiatives on violence against women and maternal health and co-chaired the International Violence Against Women Act coalition of 80+ organisations.
 Daphne gained experience working for the UK government as a Senior Policy Advisor for the Women and Equality Unit and as a Review Visits Leader for the Charity Commission, where she advised charity boards on governance and regulation issues.

 Daphne has conducted academic research with women employed in Export processing zones in Sri Lanka and the Anglophone Caribbean, presented her work at international conferences and published her research findings in a number of forums including the journal Gender and Development.
 She holds an MA in Sociology from the University of the West Indies and a BA in Social and Political Science from the University of Cambridge.

 Jessica is part-time Director of the Gender and Development Network and a freelance advocacy consultant, specialising in research, facilitation and strategy development.
 Before becoming Director of GADN she held the post of Chair with the network for three years.
 Jessica is also currently a Trustee of Bond.